Navigating & Alchemizing Uncertainty with Hypnosis

 Your mind is not a victim of this world.
 It’s an instrument - and hypnosis is how you learn to tune it.

 You don’t need every answer.
-Just a thread of truth, a felt sense of “yes,” and the ability to return to it, again and again.
+Just a felt sense of direction and inner truth, and the ability to return to it, again and again.

 Even when everything else is uncertain, that inner signal becomes your compass.